 The Black Cats keep wandering off.
 So obviously you have to go and find them!
 Cats appear as rings on your minimap and have floaty names, so finding four of them is pretty straight forward.
 They don’t seem to wander far from their spawn point so if you want to, just wait for respawn.

 Some creepy webbing has been added, seemingly for effect, around the grounds of Wistmead.
 But Iris Tunnelly points out that webbing should have spiders.
-So, of you pop, head to Scary Quarry and acquire some!
+So, off you pop, head to Scary Quarry and acquire some!
+Lucky you!

 Wheat Maze, not Wheat and Maize!
-There is a timed find-the-exit run, but also a couple of fine-the-thing quests.
+There is a timed find-the-exit run, but also a couple of find-the-thing quests.
 Along with plenty of ghostly sounds, just to lift your spirit…or something!

 Oh and you only have 40 seconds to make the run while cheating!